sarahcstringer/grpc-workshop/README.md

 ## Workshop

-### Additional Exercises
+## Additional Exercises (work in progress)

-There are several other exercises in the `additional-exercises` folder for more practice with various aspects of gRPC.
+For more practice with gRPC concepts, check out the [`additional-exercises`](https://github.com/sarahcstringer/grpc-workshop/tree/master/additional-exercises) folder.